 Peer-to-peer learning gives up the opportunity to allow others to help us, just as we help others.
 We also reach out and partner with other like-minded people and groups.
 It helps us create a positive network.
 We each walk our “own path” on the Hero’s Journey, but that doesn’t mean we are always alone.
 We learn that inspiring others also helps us live in spirit.

 Again, virtual groups are a good substitute for in-person meetings.
 In some cases, this option is even better.
 We can record sessions or have them at a variety of times.

 At the foundation of the spiritual quest, you’ll find the stages of the hero’s journey.
 Answering the call sets our spiritual journey in motion.

 Thank you for reading this article.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

 We welcome your opinion, so don’t hesitate to comment or email us.
 Also, please take a few minutes to learn about our mission at the “about” tab.
 If you have questions about spiritual exploration, then click on the frequently asked questions tab FAQ.

 If spiritual exploration is of interest, check out the virtual learning sessions link.
 It mirrors the curriculum in our face-to-face workshops.
 Our blended learning process is at the core of our mission.
 This process enables people to learn several techniques simultaneously, aligning with the Hero’s Journey (1).
 It’s the term Joseph Campbell uses to describe the universal pattern of consciousness development.

-When you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
+Register on our site, and you will get special offers, online training discounts, and free unadvertised downloads.
 We comply with all GDPR guidelines and never share or sell your contact data.
 You can donate to support our mission of providing these ancient spiritual development tools.